Mohsin-Cyber-soc/Cyber-Certs/udemy-notes/soc-analyst-essentials/README.md

 - Shows practical understanding of SOC concepts
 - Builds a portfolio of learning that employers or peers can review

----

-## 💬 Example LinkedIn Post

-> 🚀 Proud to share that I’ve completed the **SOC Analyst Essentials** course on Udemy!
+## 🚀 I’m excited to share that I’ve completed the **SOC Analyst Essentials** course on Udemy!
 >
-> Throughout the course, I deepened my understanding of SOC workflows, worked with SIEM tools, and created my own reference guides and notes.
+> During this course, I learned core SOC‑analyst skills like security monitoring, incident detection, network traffic analysis, and using SIEM tools.
+I also deepened my understanding of threat intelligence and how to apply basic Linux commands in a cybersecurity context.
 >
-> This experience has strengthened my cybersecurity foundation and prepared me to take on real-world SOC analyst challenges.
-Looking forward to putting these skills into action! 💻🔒
+> This experience has strengthened my cybersecurity foundation and prepared me for real‑world SOC work.
+I’m looking forward to applying these new skills in projects and continuing to grow in this field.
+>
+> Thank you to the instructors and everyone who supported me.
+Here’s to the next step! 💻🔒
+>
+> #Cybersecurity #SOCAnalyst #ContinuousLearning